 arrangements, child care if needed and just to have a helping hand available when needed, are important factors to take into consideration before starting your journey.

-In the UK as an example- Until very recently, U.K. law discriminated against parents through surrogacy who were single.
-However, on the 3rd of January 2019 new law came into force making parental orders which give parenthood to the intended parents after the birth and extinguish the status of the surrogate) available to single parents as well as to couples.
+In the UK for example, until very recently, the U.K. law discriminated against parents who were single to pursue surrogacy.
+However, on the 3rd of January 2019 new law came into force making parental orders which give parenthood to the intended parents after the birth and extinguish the status of the surrogate available to single parents as well as to couples.
 To apply, single parents need to be their child’s biological parent, which we know continues to exclude some single parents, particularly single mothers.
 However other creative legal solutions are available, depending on your situation.

 Now, the same set of documents may or may not be required in case of surrogacy for singles in Argentina.
 That said, the medical procedure would stay the same.
 An embryo is created via in vitro fertilisation (IVF), which is subsequently brought to term by a surrogate mother.

-A single parent needs to take the services of a surrogate mother, whose eggs will be used to develop the embryo in a laboratory.
+A single parent needs to take the services of a surrogate mother, where the eggs taken from a donor are further used to develop the embryo in a laboratory.
 Most intended parents, on the other hand, choose for gestational surrogacy, in which the surrogate (also known as a gestational carrier) is not connected to the baby biologically.

 While many individuals are able to utilise the intending mother’s egg and the intended father’s sperm in gestational surrogacy, every intended parent in case of surrogacy for singles, would have to use an egg or sperm donor.
 This comes as the primary distinction between single-parent surrogacy and surrogacy for couples.